mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 implemented nodes with your own nodes you can subclass the Node class, overriding some of the methods according to your needs.

-We'll see in the following some examples:
+We'll illustrate this with some toy examples.

 - We start by defining a node that multiplies its input by 2.